What is De Quervain’s Tenosynovitis?

 What is the treatment?

-The majority of symptoms associated with De Quervain’s tenosynovitis will settle with rest and activity modification.
+The majority of symptoms associated with De Quervain’s Tenosynovitis will settle with rest and activity modification.

 Things that you can do to help: